Nestled at the bottom of the Argolic Gulf, Nafplio is a true historical and colorful gem: a must-visit stop for anyone touring the Peloponnese!

-💡 Insider Tips 💡
+💡 Hot Tips 💡

-Nafplio in a few words
+Nafplio in a few nutshell

 With its spectacular citadels, its charming city centre and its picturesque little harbour, Nafplio truly is a delight!
 Unsurprisingly, it is one of the most visited tourist cities in Peloponnese.
 An endless succession of shops, restaurants and bars are now lined up along its ancient streets.
 A few miles away from the city, the coastline is punctuated by sandy beaches and enchanting coves, ideal for swimming, sunbathing and relaxation.